 Outside of the classroom I enjoy watching football and college basketball, going to broadway shows like the Book of Mormon, Wicked, and Monty Python's Spamalot, and going to comic book conventions.
 After experiencing DragonCon while living in the Atlanta area, there is nothing more fun than watching people dress up in Halloween costumes when it's not Halloween.
 Finally, I am an avid bowler and love to cook as these are my releases when I am over stressed.

-University of Kentucky - BS, Chemistry
+Undergraduate Degree: University of Kentucky - Bachelor of Science, Chemistry

 ACT Math: 35

 SAT Math: 770